Quelklef/lilt/docs/legislators.rst

 Zeroplus' begin with a :code:`*` and are followed by a rule.

-`*rule` is actually expanded to :code:`?+rule`; zeroplus legislators are macros.
+:code:`*rule` is actually expanded to :code:`?+rule`; zeroplus legislators are macros.

 Lambdas & States
 ----------------

-Lambda legislators contain only sequences or choices and posses a mutable state.
+Lambda legislators contain a rule and posses a mutable state.

 They begin and end with :code:`{` and :code:`}`, containing the sequence/choice in between.

-If the lambda doesn't contain any adjoinments, properties, or extensions, it will return the value of the sequence or choice.
+If the lambda doesn't contain any adjoinments, properties, or extensions, it will return the value of the contained rule.

 Otherwise, the lambda will return the state, which can be text, a node, or a list of nodes, after the inner rule has run.
 As it runs, the state will be mutated.